Hope in Biden ends at the border

 According to Enrique Valenzuela, general coordinator of the Chihuahua State Population Commission, this is something they had not seen before: “Migrants don’t even know where they are when they arrive,” he explains in his office, on one side of the bridge that separates the two. countries.
 Valenzuela criticizes that people “are being expelled under the so-called title 42, which has to do with a health policy [para prevenir la propagación del coronavirus], not with an immigration policy ”by the United States.
 “So, as long as the risk of the pandemic prevails, people who enter with the intention of requesting international protection continue to be returned …”.

 Before Valenzuela finishes his sentence, three other buses with almost a hundred terrified Central Americans arrive at the bridge and are forced to get off and walk in a straight line towards Mexico.
-“They arrive very distressed because they entered with the hope of obtaining political asylum, deceived by the polleros and confused by the entry of those who are registered in the Migrant Protection Programs (MPP, for its acronym in English), who after waiting up to two years in Mexico they have begun to access the United States after registering with the United Nations thanks to the change in the law ordered by Biden ”.
+“They arrive very anguished because they entered with the hope of obtaining political asylum, deceived by the polleros and confused by the income of those who are registered in the Migrant Protection Programs [MPP, por sus siglas en inglés], who after waiting up to two years in Mexico have begun to access the United States after registering with the United Nations thanks to the change of law ordered by Biden ”.

-Democrats refuse to talk about a border crisis and prefer the euphemism defiance to say that they have not lost control of the border, noting that in 2000, some 9,000 Border Patrol agents detained, on average, almost 137,000 undocumented persons each month.
+Democrats refuse to talk about a border crisis, preferring the euphemism “defiance” to say that they have not lost control of the border, noting that in 2000, some 9,000 border patrol agents detained, on average, almost 137,000 undocumented persons each. month.
 This year, between October and February, the average was just over 76,000, but the number of police officers assigned to surveillance is more than double compared to 2000.

-According to Father Francisco Javier Calvillo, director of the Casa del Migrante in Ciudad Juárez, the oldest shelter in the border city, “there is a knock-on effect.”
+According to Father Francisco Javier Calvillo, director of the Casa del Migrante in Ciudad Juárez, the oldest shelter in the border city, “there is a ‘call effect”.
 “Many migrants from Central America and Mexico are arriving, it is also filling up with polleros and political asylum is taking between one and two years.
-At the same time, the United States, through Article 42, is expelling migrants from the country, and there are many children, to the indifference of the Mexican Government, ”says the Scalabrinian in his shelter, overwhelmed by a humanitarian task that they resolve with more will and enthusiasm than money religious and civil organizations.
+At the same time, the United States, by Article 42, is expelling migrants from the country, and there are many children, to the indifference of the Mexican Government, ”says the Scalabrinian missionary in his shelter, overwhelmed by a humanitarian task that they resolve with more will and enthusiasm. that money the religious and civil organizations.

 In his opinion, after several months watching his shelter fill up, Trump and Biden turned out to be the same, albeit with different methods: “The first hit the table and threatened tariffs on Mexico to achieve his goal and the second used diplomacy. and vaccines to achieve the same goal: that no more migrants arrive ”.